 Important Step: Plug Thunderbolt immediately after power-on when there is a Chime noise.

 Make sure you only plug the thunderbolt cable which you power on the MacBook & you hear a Chime Noise if not then your eGPU might not work properly & it will get you issues.
-After 6 months of research & stress with pain, I discovered this trick, but finally, I figured this out somehow from doing online research.
+I discovered this trick after 6 months of research & stress with pain but finally, I figured this out somehow from doing online research.

 Windows will start normally & you should see under Windows Task manager that there is a new GPU (Depends on which one you’re using with eGPU).
 Razer Core X Chroma will install some of the drivers so make sure you’re connected with the internet.